menu

 Because of many things, Scotts is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Scotts really has some of the features that families look for when choosing a good community to raise children.
 Is Scotts perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Scotts is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Scotts doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Scotts citizens is substantially higher than the typical US community, as 31.17% of adults in Scotts have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Scotts citizens is substantially higher than the typical US community, as 31.17% of adults in Scotts have at least a bachelor's degree.

 The per capita income in Scotts in 2022 was $25,641, which is low income relative to Michigan and the nation.
 This equates to an annual income of $102,564 for a family of four.